Standaa/disclose/README.md

 The code is available in deployment/contract and the test inputs are available in deployment.

-Credit for Circom and SnarkJS for providing most of the tooling.
+Thanks for Circom, SnarkJS for providing most of the tooling and for 0x and Coin list for providing an opportunity to try them out.